-The information on the HUD tells you precise details about your opponents' playing tendencies on the poker HUD explained.
+You can find information and precise details about your opponents' playing tendencies on the poker HUD explained.
 And understanding these stats can make a huge difference in your win rate.
 Stats are something that all winning players use to a degree, but very few use to their full potential.
 Learn to master this powerful tool and you'll reap big benefits.
-Here's a quick run down of the most popular stats.
+Here's a quick run down of the most popular poker hud stats explained.

-This is the Pre-Flop Raise stat - how often your opponent raises pre-flop.
+How often your opponent raises preflop.
 Most players' PFR is 4-6% of their VPIP.
 Hence, if they play 20 VPIP, the PFR is usually 14%-19%.
 The bigger the gap between VPIP and PFR, the more often a player cold calls and so has a wider cold-calling range with many weak possible hands.
 For example, a player with a 35% VPIP and a 10% PFR has a 25% cold-calling range and is most likely a poker fish.
 A player with a close VPIP and PFR is also going to have a higher three-bet%, because they're cold-calling less often.

 This is how often your opponent re-raises before the flop.
 As an example a 3% three-bettor would be AA-TT, AKs-AQS, and AQo and would have no light three-bets in its range.
 You can adjust from there.